On Learning Causal Structures from Non-Experimental Data without Any Faithfulness Assumption: Proof of the Existence Result (Clause 2) of Theorem

-\begin{proof} Let $\widehat{H}$ be a learning method that can be constructed from the above procedure: $\widehat{H} = F \circ T$.
-We will first prove the easy part, that $\widehat{H}$ has convergence properties $(a)$ and $(c)$, then take care of property $(b)$, which is harder to prove.
+\begin{proof} Let $\hat{H}$ be a learning method that can be constructed from the above procedure: $\hat{H} = F \circ T$.

-To prove property $(a)$, consider an arbitrary causal hypothesis $H_G$. $\widehat{H}$ converges almost surely to the truth in every u-minimal state in $H_G$, thanks to lemma \ref{lem-inflexibility} and the strong consistency of $T$ (which is required by construction step 1).
-So $\widehat{H}$ fails to converge almost surely to the truth {\em only} in states in $H_G$ that are not u-minimal, but those states form a nowhere dense subset of $H_G$ (thanks to proposition \ref{pro-unfaithful-nowhere-dense}).
+To prove property $(a)$, note that $\hat{H}$ converges to the truth in every u-minimal state in $\SSS$, thanks to construction step 1, the convergence/consistency property of $T$ established in proposition \ref{pro-test-of-independence}, and lemma \ref{lem-inflexibility}.
+So $\hat{H}$ fails to converge to the truth {\em only} in states in $\SSS$ that are not u-minimal, but those states form a nowhere dense subset of $\SSS$ (thanks to proposition \ref{pro-unfaithful-nowhere-dense}).
 So property $(a)$ follows.